Horizon Christian School is a place where all are welcome

 We are committed to engaging and equipping each student with the tools they will need to work through our ever-changing world with a Jesus-centered-faith foundation as their guide.

-High School Chapel Class takes place from 7:10 am to 7:55 am 3 days a week.
+High School Worship Team practice takes place from 7:10 am to 7:55 am 3 days a week.
 In this class, students are involved in all aspects of chapel including worship, sound, lighting, video, video editing, announcements, film and speaking.
 The ownership students have over chapel not only strengthens and enhances chapel but is also develops awesome talents and gifts in our students.

 HIGH SCHOOL HAWK TALK ASSEMBLIES